Kazhuu/vhdl-examples/README.md

 All automatically compiled code is placed in the `.build` subfolder.
 In this subfolder ModelSim can be started and it should read all compiled code and libraries without errors.
-ModelSim can be given with the desing to simulate.
+ModelSim can be given with the design to simulate.
 For
 example:
 ```
 cd .build/